MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 ### Exercise 2: Import and run the CI pipeline

-In this exericise, you will import and run the CI pipeline.
+In this exercise, you will import and run the CI pipeline.

 #### Task 1: Import and run the CI pipeline